ethanfrey/tinygo-demo/README.md

 e relic
 ```

 And no auto-generated imports.
-Now, let's try this with wasmer
+Now, let's try this with wasmer..

 **TODO** automate this build system a bit better... at least a tagged docker image I publish would be good